lgommans/factorio-serverlist/README.md

 - Sort by playing time, number of players online, uptime, etc.
 - It remembers your last search settings

+**Mod pack generator**

+Since version 3.0, a mod pack generator has been added.
+It is integrated into this project because it fits nicely in the web interface (no need for a separate website) and because it uses the serverlist data as well.

 ## Installing

-Clone the repository into your web server (PHP 5.4+) and modify www/config.php.
-You will need a MySQL/MariaDB database.

-Setup is done automatically, just open the site.
+You will need a MySQL/MariaDB database and a web server running PHP 5.4 or newer.
+Copy all the files in `www` into the desired web directory and modify `config.template.php`.
+After modifying, rename it to `config.php`.

-It uses only one database table called 'factorioservers', so you don't need to create a new database if you don't want to.
+Database setup is done automatically.
+It uses two tables: `factorioservers` and `modlog`.
+Unless you have existing tables named that way, you don't need to create a new database.

+The final step is to setup a cronjob for updating the serverlist and downloading mods.
+For the serverlist, either call get-games.php from the command line (causing `$_SERVER[REMOTE_ADDR]` to be unset) or call `get-games.php?secretUpdateParameter` (see `config.php` to configure the parameter).
+For the mod downloader, call `mod-downloader.php` from the command line.

 ## License